Reading Time: 13 minutes

 Facebook

-As the world’s biggest social media site, it’s crucial for business schools to develop a strong Facebook presence.
+As the world’s biggest social media site, Facebook is crucial for business schools to develop a strong presence.
 Simply put, you have the potential to reach a much larger audience on the platform than on any other social network.
-For example, Yale School of Management’s Facebook page has 85k followers, which is considerably higher than their 55k followers on LinkedIn, 50k followers on Twitter, and 27k followers on Instagram.
+For example, Yale School of Management’s Facebook page has 85k followers, considerably higher than its 55k followers on LinkedIn, 50k followers on Twitter, and 27k followers on Instagram.

 While Facebook’s organic reach has dwindled in recent years, certain strategies can still help your school find success.
-For instance, the platform’s livestreaming feature generates a great deal of engagement.
-In fact, Facebook Live videos produce 6x as many interactions as regular videos.
+For instance, the platform’s live-streaming feature generates great engagement.
+Facebook Live videos produce 6x as many interactions as regular videos.

 There are many ways for business schools to leverage Facebook Live as a recruitment tool.
 You can allow prospects to dialogue with professors and alumni through a Q&A format, offer virtual tours, and even allow viewers to take part in exciting events on your campus.

-Example: University of Alberta School of Business livestreams lectures and other events, giving keen prospective students the chance to learn about the different kinds of opportunities the school offers.
+Example: The University of Alberta School of Business live streams lectures and other events, giving prospective students a chance to learn about the different kinds of opportunities the school offers.

 Facebook for business schools